Occupant Handbook - 3.0 Occupancy in your residential housing unit

 3.12 Asphalt and concrete surfaces

-Asphalt and concrete surfaces can be damaged or stained by automobile fuel and lubricants.
+Asphalt and concrete surfaces can be damaged or stained by automobile fuel, lubricants, and heavy loads.
 This damage and/or stains can result in expensive repairs and an unsightly appearance.
-The Occupant of Record must remove stains or spills from the driveway and garage floor as soon as they occur, or risk being charged for the repairs.
+The Occupant must remove stains or spills from the driveway and garage floor as soon as they occur, or risk being charged for the repairs.

 3.13 Locker storage